When it comes to calming angry or irate customers, a skilful use of language by your agents could be very important.

 - “I completely understand how you feel, Sir/Madam…”

 - “Thank you so much for your patience/understanding, Mrs Brown…”

 - “I will action this for you right away…”

-Ah, the Vulgarian: a fascinating specimen, easily identifiable through its signature high pitch and generous use of profanity.
+Ah, the Abusive Customer: a fascinating specimen, easily identifiable through its signature high pitch and generous use of profanity.

 Paradoxical as it sounds, many agents look forward to receiving calls from this sort of customer.
 The reason?
 Well, since corporations’ duty of care towards their employees includes protection from client abuse, the rare emergence of the Vulgarian appears to present a good opportunity to terminate the call.

-Of course, even more important than the language used is the ability of the agent to hold his cool under pressure; needless to say, there can be no excuse for insulting a customer – such an act would constitute gross misconduct, even if done in retaliation.
-So, along with encouraging professional lingo, school your staff in the emotional side of dealing with obscene callers.
+Of course, even more important than the language used is the ability of the agent to hold his or her cool under pressure; needless to say, there can be no excuse for insulting a customer – such an act would constitute gross misconduct, even if done in retaliation.
+So, along with encouraging professional lingo, school your staff in the emotional side of dealing with abusive callers.

 - “I truly understand your concern, Sir/Madam, but unfortunately we cannot tolerate the kind of language you are using right now…”